-Old Town's downtown boundaries have been defined based on input from citizens and business owners, the volunteer Downtown Committee and City Staff during development of the Downtown Revitalization Plan.
-This area serves as a measure to focus revitalization goals strategically within the heart of the community, while recognizing that Old Town as a whole, and the surrounding region are also key factors in benefiting from and supporting the downtown.
+Old Town's downtown boundaries have been defined based on input from residents and business owners, the volunteer Downtown Committee and City Staff during development of the Downtown Revitalization Plan.
+This area serves as a means to focus revitalization goals strategically within the heart of the community, both geographically and culturally, while recognizing that Old Town as a whole, and the surrounding region are also key factors in benefiting from and supporting the downtown.
 (Border depicted in RED below).
-The downtown geographic region generally lies between the Penobscot River to the east, Pine Street and the current Birmingham Funerals - Crematoriums parcel to the south, Brunswick Street to the west and the intersection of Brunswick Street and Main Main Street (U.S. Route 43) to the north.
-The downtown area is approximately 80 acres in size and consists of 147 individual parcels.
+The downtown geographic region generally lies between the Penobscot River to the east, Pine Street and the current Birmingham Funerals - Crematoriums parcel to the south, Brunswick Street to the west and the intersection of Brunswick Street and Main Street (U.S. Route 43) to the north.
+The downtown area is approximately 80 acres in size and includes 147 individual parcels.
+It is at a walkable scale, extending approximately 1⁄4 mile to the north and south of the Center Street intersection and less than a 1⁄4 mile in width.
 There is a wide variety of site development within the downtown including: recreation (parks); civic (municipal offices, non-profit organizations, etc.); commercial / business; industrial; residential; vacant; and mixed use commercial / residential.
 (See also Downtown Study Area Map)